 8. Medicated Shampoo

 In some cases, bathing or medicated shampoo may create an allergic reaction to your dogs.
-The ingredients of the shampoo may produce histamines that affect the skin of your dogs and reaction happens shortly after the bathe.
+The ingredients of the shampoo may produce histamines that affect the skin of your dogs and reaction happens shortly after they bathe.
 The common symptoms are itching, redness, swelling, bald patches, hives, and restlessness.

 Recommended Post: How To Train Your Dog: Principles of Basic Obedience Dog Training

 If your dog affected by shampoo allergies then first remove it and apply some topical antihistamines.
-In more severe cases and persistent allergic reaction, you must consult with your vet as soon as possible.
+In more severe cases and persistent allergic reactions, you must consult with your vet as soon as possible.